Neat-Keat/TUnotes/SEM5/COSC350/Day 13.md

 Bus Topology:
 	- bus topology usually consists of a single cable to which computers attach
 	- the ends of a bus network must be *terminated*
-		- to prevent electrival signals from *reflecting* back along the bus
+		- to prevent electrical signals from *reflecting* back along the bus
 	- Any computer attached to a bus can send on the cable
 		- and all computers receive the signal
 	- Because all computers attach directly to the cable